java-deobfuscator/deobfuscator-gui/README.md

 Note that as of version 3.0 very old versions of deobfuscator will no longer be supported.

 ## How to Use
+A java installation with javafx is required.
+[Azul Zulu JDK+FX/JRE+FX builds](https://www.azul.com/downloads/?package=jdk-fx) are the easiest option to get these.

 1. Download the deobfuscator.jar from https://github.com/java-deobfuscator/deobfuscator.
 Place it in the same folder as the GUI you will be downloading to avoid selecting the JAR when you open the GUI.
 2. Download or build the GUI:
     * Download: [releases](https://github.com/java-deobfuscator/deobfuscator-gui/releases/latest)